zng-ui/zng/TODO/_current.md

         - Gestures can "push" against a constraint.
         - Pan scroll has visual feedback when it can't scroll a direction anymore.
             - Different from no feedback when you can never scroll in a direction.
-    - `LONG_PRESS_EVENT` (from mouse too?).
+    - Long press (from mouse too?).

 * Add event properties.
 * Review/add state properties.
     - Review `is_pointer_pressed`.
-        - Is only for mouse with primary button now.
+        - Is only for mouse with primary button currently.
         - Add touch, review what is a pressed touch.
-            - Say we press in a button then move and this causes a pan effect.
-            - Need to show pressed only if a tap will happen on touch-up?
+            - Need to show pressed only if a tap will happen on touch-end?
                 - Canceled by multiple causes.
                 - May need a "promise" var for the future tap, `ResonseVar<bool>`.
     - Add `is_mouse_pressed` and `is_touch_pressed`.